Bayesian Pyramids: Identifiable Multilayer Discrete Latent Structure Models for Discrete Data: Discussion

 \section{Discussion}

-In this article, we investigated how to identify interpretable discrete latent structures from multivariate categorical data.
-The proposed multilayer sparse graph LCM is general and covers multiple existing statistical and machine learning models as special cases, while allowing for various assumptions on the conditional distributions.
+In this article, we have proposed Bayesian Pyramids, a general family of discrete multilayer latent variable models for multivariate categorical data.
+Bayesian Pyramids cover multiple existing statistical and machine learning models as special cases, while allowing for various different assumptions on the conditional distributions.
 Our identifiability theory is key in providing reassurance that one can reliably and reproducibly learn the latent structure, guarantees that are lacking from almost all of the related literature.

-The proposed Bayesian approach had excellent performance in our simulations and data analyses, showing good computational performance and a surprising ability to accurately infer interpretable and meaningful latent structure.
-There are immediate applications of the proposed SG-LCM approach in many other disciplines.
+The proposed Bayesian approach has excellent performance in the simulations and data analyses, and shows good computational performance and a surprising ability to accurately infer meaningful and useful latent structure.
+There are immediate applications of the proposed Bayesian Pyramid approach in many other disciplines.
 For example, in ecology and biodiversity research, joint species distribution modeling is a very active area \citep[see a recent book][]{ovaskainen2020eco}.
 The data consist of high-dimensional binary indicators of presence or absence of different species at each sampling location.
-In this contest, SG-LCMs provide a useful approach for inferring latent community structure of biologic and ecological interest.
+In this contest, Bayesian Pyramids provide a useful approach for inferring latent community structure of biologic and ecological interest.

-To realize the applied potential of the proposed framework, there are several immediate research directions.
-The first is to develop algorithms and inferential frameworks for implementing SG-LCMs beyond the two layer case; unlike for deep neural networks, our identifiability theory provides a natural restriction on the number of layers and number of latent variables per layer depending on the dimensionality of the data.
-Conceptually, the approach we used for inferring the number of latent variables in the second layer can be used at each of multiple layers, but it remains to test and refine the associated algorithms.
-We suspect that interesting computational hurdles will arise in considering such extensions, particularly due to the need to enforce identifiability while designing computational algorithms.

-More broadly, the proposed constrained CP decomposition and identifiability theory may also have applicability beyond models for multivariate discrete data.
-Consider the case where the data take the form of a non-negative tensor.
-Then the proposed constraint \eqref{eq-equa} on top of a nonnegative CP decomposition can also serve as a flexible tensor factorization model for finding interpretable latent structure underlying nonnegative continuous data.
-In such scenarios, it should be possible to extend our theory on identifiability to that on uniqueness of constrained-CP decomposition with some modifications.